nachef/twitterclone/README.md

 ## Description

-This project was developed with ViteJS and consists of simple cloning of the Twitter interface.
+This project was developed with ViteJS during a RocketSeat "Masterclass" and consists of simple cloning of the Twitter interface.
 It is a SPA application (Single Page Application) with a screen of tweets posted and a screen to reply a Tweet.

 Technologies used in the project developmemt: